boun-tabi/case-2024-hsd-2lang/README.md

 ###  What to Submit
 - **Full code:** You should upload your full code (containing pre-processing, training, and testing steps).
 Additionally, provide a README that explains how to execute the code for each task to ensure reproducible results.
-- **Results:** You should submit a single csv file for each task, consisting of one line for each tweet; each line should contain a tweet ID and a corresponding confidence score.
-The confidence score should reflect the likelihood of the tweet being hate speech, with '1' indicating certainty of hate speech and '0' signifying no hate speech.
+- **Results:** You should submit a single csv file for each task, consisting of one line for each tweet; each line should contain a tweet ID and a corresponding label.
+Please use '1' to indicate the presence of hate speech and '0' to signify its absence.
 There must also be a header line "ID,Prediction".
 A sample submission file with correct format will be provided to the participants.

 **Sample Submission File Format:**
 ```
 ID,Prediction
-1,0.7
+1,1
-2,0.3
+2,0
-3,0.15
+3,0
-4,0.4
+4,1
-5,0.3
+5,0
-6,0.44
+6,1
-7,0.55
+7,1
-8,0.1
+8,1
-9,0.45
+9,0
-10,0.33
+10,0
 ```

 ## Participation